The Cosmological Grassmannian: Yang--Mills Correlator

-4pt We will see in the next section that the integral of this function leads to the discontinuity $\mathop{\rm{Disc}}_{k_1^2,k_3^2}[\psi]$ in momentum space.
-The fact that we obtain this specific discontinuity in the energies $k_1, k_3$ is related to the specific choice of Grassmannian correlator~\eqref{eq:posterchild} and its underlying exchange symmetry $U \mapsto -U$.
+4pt In the following, we will also find it convenient to define the {\it reduced} color-ordered correlator as the part of \eqref{equ:AYM-kk} that is symmetric under the exchange $U\mapsto -U$.
+Writing $\hat A \equiv \frac{1}{2}\big[A+ A({U\mapsto-U})\big]$, we get \beq \boxed{\hat A(1^- 2^- 3^+ 4^+) = 2\, \frac{(1 2 \bar 3 \bar 4)^2}{S T} \left(\frac{1}{S+T+U} + \frac{1}{S+T-U}\right) } \ . \eeq This form of the Grassmannian correlator is convenient because its integral leads to a simple discontinuity $\mathop{\rm{Disc}}_{k_1^2,k_3^2}[\psi]$ in momentum space.\footnote{The fact that we obtain this specific discontinuity is related to the choice of the Grassmannian correlator~\eqref{eq:posterchild} and its underlying exchange symmetry $U \mapsto -U$.
 Other choices for the Grassmannian correlator would lead to other discontinuities.
-It would be nice to understand more systematically what these different discontinuities correspond to at the level of the Grassmannian.
-As we will show in the next section, the discontinuity $\mathop{\rm{Disc}}_{k_1^2,k_3^2}[\psi]$ can be integrated to produce the desired correlator, and thus it contains all its information.\footnote{Although not shown explicitly in this paper, we have verified that all correlators solving the \textit{inhomogeneous} Ward identity (such as $\langle JOJO \rangle$, $\langle TOTO \rangle$, $\langle TTTT \rangle$) exhibit novel singularities besides the usual poles at $S = T=U=0$ and $S+T+U=0$.
+For instance, the correlator \eqref{equ:AYM-kk} that complies with the Kleiss--Kuijf relation can be integrated to give the triple discontinuity $\mathop{\rm{Disc}}_{k_1^2,k_2^2,k_3^2}[\psi]$ (see Section~\ref{sec:GR-momentum}).
+It would be interesting to understand systematically how these different discontinuities are represented in the Grassmannian.} As we will show in the next section, this discontinuity can be integrated to produce the desired correlator, and thus it contains all its information.\footnote{Although not shown explicitly in this paper, we have verified that all correlators solving the \textit{inhomogeneous} Ward identity (such as $\langle JOJO \rangle$, $\langle TOTO \rangle$, $\langle TTTT \rangle$) exhibit novel singularities besides the usual poles at $S = T=U=0$ and $S+T+U=0$.
 We believe that these singularities are again related to the fact that we are solving the \textit{homogeneous} Ward--Takahashi identity~\eqref{equ:sct-hom}, and therefore only produce discontinuities of correlators.}